Terry O'Donnell (politician): 2020 election

 In August 2019, the Oklahoma Tax Commission appointed O'Donnell's wife, Teresa O'Donnell, to succeed her mother as the head of the Catoosa Tag Agency.

 During the election, Oklahoma City Democratic State Representative Collin Walke criticized O'Donnell tag agency reforms saying "The timing of Rep. O’Donnell’s legislation in connection with the timing of the transfer of his mother-in-law’s tag agency to his wife smacks of self-dealing; and at best, created an appearance of impropriety that should have kept Rep. O’Donnell from running the bill in the first place."

 O'Donnell responded by saying he did not know his wife would be acquiring her mother's tag agency until after the latter's death in July 2019.

 58th Oklahoma legislature

 O'Donnell served as the second highest-ranking Republican in the Oklahoma House of Representatives for the first session of the 58th Oklahoma Legislature.
-He resigned from leadership before the second session of the 58th Oklahoma legislature.
+He resigned from leadership before the second session of the 58th Oklahoma legislature after being indicted.

-On December 17, 2021, Terry O'Donnell was indicted on five felony and three misdemeanor charges, including conspiracy against the state, related to his 2019 Tax Agency bill.
-Teresa O'Donnell was also indicted on three felony and one misdemeanor charge.
-The indictment alleges that O'Donnell violated his oath of office by knowingly removing statutory requirement that could have prohibited his wife from functionally inheriting a tag agent position from her mother and that he knew his family would profit from the position.
-O'Donnell has since described the indictment as a being driven by the "woke left" and "Oklahoma City operatives".
-Oklahoma County District Attorney David Prater has been prosecuting corruption cases against state lawmakers for 16 years.